-During the adjudication process, United States Citizenship and Immigration Services (USCIS) may determine it needs more information or some form of clarification in order to proceed with a petition.
+During the adjudication process, United States Citizenship and Immigration Services (USCIS) may determine it needs more information or some form of clarification to proceed with a petition.
 In such cases, USCIS issues a Request for Evidence (RFE).

 What is an RFE?